opencv/opencv/doc/user_guide/ug_highgui.rst

     If one or both products were installed to the other folders, the user should change corresponding CMake variables ``OPENNI_LIB_DIR``, ``OPENNI_INCLUDE_DIR`` or/and ``OPENNI_PRIME_SENSOR_MODULE_BIN_DIR``.

 #.
-    Configure OpenCV with OpenNI support by setting \texttt{WITH\_OPENNI} flag in CMake.
+    Configure OpenCV with OpenNI support by setting ``WITH_OPENNI`` flag in CMake.
 If OpenNI is found in install folders OpenCV will be built with OpenNI library (see a status ``OpenNI`` in CMake log) whereas PrimeSensor Modules can not be found (see a status ``OpenNI PrimeSensor Modules`` in CMake log).
 Without PrimeSensor module OpenCV will be successfully compiled with OpenNI library, but ``VideoCapture`` object will not grab data from Kinect sensor.

 #.
     Build OpenCV.

-VideoCapture can retrieve the following Kinect data:
+VideoCapture can retrieve the following data:

 #.
     data given from depth generator: